Demo Notes: Notes About This Demos Voting Demonstration

 In the demos electoral system, the president and senators are elected from the nation at large, and representatives are elected from states at large.
 Although the nation has 100 senators and each state has several representatives, each member of the electorate may cast a vote for only one senator from the nation at large and one representative from his or her state at large.

 Candidates' individual demos pages will follow a strict, standard demos format, as will all demos pages.
-Below certain levels in the demos page hierarchy, private individuals will be able to link their personal group or individual web sites.
-On their own sites, they may present what they say in any way that they please.
+Whether running for office or not, all members of the electorate will be able to link their private web sites outside the demos to their personal demos pages within the demos.
+On their own sites outside the demos, they may present what they say in any way that they please.

 Demos Candidate Verification

-One task of demos managers would be to verify that each person in the candidates lists for president, senator, and representative qualify for the office that they are seeking.
-It would be the voters of course that make final decisions as to the suitability of candidates for office, but the demos would for each name on a list check such things as: that a name on a list is indeed that of a living person, that the person is an American born or naturalized citizen, and that the person meets age and residency requirements for the office that is sought.
+One task of demos managers would be to verify that each person in a candidates list for president, senator, or representative qualifies for the office that they are seeking.
+It would be the voters of course that make final decisions as to the suitability of candidates for office.
+But for each name on a list, the demos would check such things as: that a name on a list is indeed that of a living person, that the person is an American born or naturalized citizen, and that the person meets age and residency requirements for the office being sought.
 As a candidate progressed further up a candidates list and enjoyed a serious possibility of actually winning office, the demos would take a closer look at such things as criminal records, physical and mental health, etc. Or a candidate may stop running for office for personal reasons.
 Verification would be an ongoing process and a candidate could be removed from a list at any time over the years.

 When voting, your currently selected candidate (green on the voting page) may no longer be available, and you would have to write in a new name (yellow) or pick a new name from the candidate’s list (red).
 A person whose name you wrote in may not qualify, and once again you would have to write in a new name or pick a new candidate from the list.